rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  Security group: launch-wizard-19
       ```

-	  Note: cciPrivateKey is the authentication key to login/ssh into AWS (which should be available with you locally).
+	  Note : cciPrivateKey is the authentication key to login/ssh into AWS (which should be available with you locally).

     - Setup Docker on DMaaP Server: